gchq/coreax/CONTRIBUTING.md

 - Unit testing of new functions added to the codebase
 - Verifying all existing tests pass with the integrated changes

+Keep in mind the impact on runtime when writing your tests.
+Favour more tests that are smaller rather than a few large tests with many assert statements unless it would significantly affect run time, e.g. due to excess set up or duplicated function calls.
 ### Docstrings

 Docstrings must: